im95able/Rea/README.md

 If, for instance, you are erasing objects inside the SlotMap from 2 different parts of your program, ids might no longer point to correct objects, but to either erased or objects filled with different values than what the id originally pointed to.

 To solve that issue versioned_slot_map is introduced.
 It takes as a second template argument an IntegralType, which will represent the current vesrion of the slot(it's defaulted to std::size_t).
-Each time an object is erased, slot which contains that object increases its version by 1.
+Each time an object is erased, slot which contains that object increases its version count by 1.
 ```cpp
 rea::versioned_slot_map<T,                      // value_type
                         V = std::size_t,        // version_type
                         S = std::size_t,        // size_type
                         A = std::allocator<T>>  // allocator_type
 ```
 Here slots also store a "version_type".
-Choosing different "version_type" may effect size of the slot, and of the allocated memory.
+Choosing different "version_type" may effect size of the slot, and hence the amount of memory needed.

 ```cpp
 #include <rea.h>